Indian Premier League, 2026

 Strike Rate

-South Africa, Sunrisers Eastern Cape, Barbados Royals, MI New York, Kolkata Knight Riders, Durban's Super Giants, Lucknow Super Giants, Mumbai Indians, Royal Challengers Bengaluru, Delhi Capitals, Sunrisers Hyderabad, Melbourne Renegades, Titans, Cape Town Blitz, Barbados Royals (Duplicate team), Seattle Orcas, Delhi Bulls, Brampton Blitz
+Mumbai Indians, South Africa, Sunrisers Eastern Cape, Barbados Royals, MI New York, Kolkata Knight Riders, Durban's Super Giants, Lucknow Super Giants, Royal Challengers Bengaluru, Delhi Capitals, Sunrisers Hyderabad, Melbourne Renegades, Titans, Cape Town Blitz, Barbados Royals (Duplicate team), Seattle Orcas, Delhi Bulls, Brampton Blitz

 South Africa, LSG, Seattle, Titans, Royals, Blitz, Riders, Delhi Bulls, Daredevils, Super Giants, Easterns, Gauteng, GTG U-19s, King Edward, LIONS, Renegades, MI, North (SA), RCB, SA A, S Africa U19, Sth Afr XI, SAf Invit XI, Brave, SRH